About the bill

 Last Updated: Sep 7, 2017

-This bill was introduced on September 7, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 7, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 7, 2017